 What is the immediate effect of the Brexit Vote

-As the UK will remain within the EU for at least the next 2 years, in the short term the answer is that it should be "business as usual" for the Life Sciences sector in the UK.
+As the UK will remain within the EU for at least the next 2 years and the anticipated effect of the Great Repeal Bill is to maintain the status quo as much as possible, in the short term the answer is that it should be "business as usual" for the Life Sciences sector in the UK.

-It is therefore uncertain what the full ramifications of Brexit are going to be and we therefore suggest the best policy at this time is to be prepared by keeping up to date as the process develops.
+It is still however uncertain what the exact ramifications of Brexit are going to be and we therefore suggest the best policy at this time is to be prepared by keeping up to date as the process develops.

 What future issues may the Life Sciences sector face following Brexit

-The Life Sciences sector is one of the most highly regulated and globally harmonised industry sectors especially in terms of the development of pharmaceutical products.
+The Life Sciences sector is one of the most highly regulated and globally harmonised industry sectors, especially in terms of the development of pharmaceutical products.
 A large amount of the regulation originates from membership of the EU in the form of Directives or Regulations.
 In the case of Directives (e.g. Directive 2001/83/EC governing medicinal products) these have been implemented into national law and will therefore remain in place (subject to amendment).
-Regulations, in contrast, are directly applicable in the UK without the need for national implementation and therefore when the UK leaves the EU, the Regulations will no longer apply.
+Regulations, in contrast, are directly applicable in the UK without the need for national implementation and therefore, in theory, when the UK leaves the EU regulations will no longer continue to apply.
+The Great Repeal Bill should go some way in buffering the effect of a lapse in applicability of regulations; if the bill serves as a way of incorporating existing regulations (subject to amendments) into UK law then the effect should be to fill the vacuum left if a regulation were to just cease to apply.

-There is no reason why the UK Government could not enact these equivalent rules into UK law (in some cases this will not be required if we are part of the EEA/EFTA).
-If, however, the UK Government decide to no longer align themselves with European law the administrative burden of life sciences companies could increase significantly because regulatory requirements, for example clinical trial authorisations and marketing authorisation applications, may need to be obtained under a new and different legal framework.
-However, realistically even under a "Swiss type", hybrid situation, the Regulations and standards are unlikely to change substantially as the UK will wish to continue to facilitate free trade both within Europe and globally and would not wish to build artificial barriers.
+There is no reason why the UK Government could not enact further equivalent rules into UK law.
+As the UK Government appears to have decided that it will no longer align itself with European law and therefore distance our future legislation from European laws the administrative burden of life sciences companies is due to increase significantly because regulatory requirements, for example clinical trial authorisations and marketing authorisation applications, will need to be obtained under a new and different legal framework.
+However, the Regulations and standards are unlikely to change substantially as the UK will wish to have the greatest possible access to the single market (on a reciprocal basis) and would not wish to build artificial barriers.

 The new Clinical Trials Regulation 536/2014 was adopted on 16 June 2014 but has not yet been implemented (it is expected to be in force by October 2018).
 The new Regulation provides for a single application for clinical trials across the EU (through a single portal) with an associated EU wide database.
 This Regulation will apply to clinical trials for medicinal products and, if it comes into force before Brexit, the UK will be bound by it until its departure.
-However, following Brexit the Regulation will not automatically continue to apply.
+Depending on both timing and the implementation of the Great Repeal Bill, it is possible that specific provisions of the Clinical Trials Regulations will be converted into UK law.

-If the UK adopts significantly different national legislation to Regulation 536/2014, this is likely to make the clinical trials procedure increasingly complex with greater administrative burden and cost for companies wishing to conduct multi-centre clinical trials in the EU and the UK.
+If the Clinical Trials Regulations are converted into UK law then, subject to necessary amendments and negotiations with relevant EU regulatory bodies, we may see an approach to Clinical Trials that is harmonised with the EU approach.
+However if the UK adopts significantly different national legislation to Regulation 536/2014, this is likely to make the clinical trials procedure increasingly complex with greater administrative burden and cost for companies wishing to conduct multi-centre clinical trials in the EU and the UK.
 In particular, UK companies will not have access to the single portal for applications for clinical trials, or if they do there may be a substantial fee, and separate centralised and national clinical trial authorisation procedures will need to be followed.
 Furthermore, companies will have to ensure that sponsors of a clinical trial have legal representation established in the EU but, for large life science companies at least, this is unlikely to pose a significant administrative issue.

 Additional questions will also arise in relation to data protection (in particular clinical trial data and personal data) currently falling under the EU Data Protection Directive which should be borne in mind but is beyond the scope of this article.
 More detailed advice may be found here.

 The majority of Marketing Authorisations are applied for under the decentralised procedure (national) or the centralised procedure (EU wide); each application process is determined by Directive 2001/83/EC.
-Following Brexit (if the UK is outside the EEA) a system for independent Marketing Authorisation approval will need to be adopted in the UK.
+Following Brexit, the UK not being part of the EEA anymore will have to adopt a new system for independent Marketing Authorisation approval.

 Marketing Authorisations granted by the UK will be unaffected and it is likely that marketing authorisations granted in the EU under the centralised procedure prior to the exit will be recognised by the UK.
 However, centralised marketing authorisations covering the EU held by UK companies will have to be transferred to companies established in EU countries unless mutual recognition agreements are put in place.